ProteGO-Safe/specs/specs/api-en.md

-# Server API Specification/Documentation
+# Server API Specification

 ## API Format

-API endpoints are invoked with an HTTP/HTTPS?
-POST request with the parameters in a JSON body.
+API endpoints are invoked with a POST request with the parameters in a JSON body.
 Each of them returns a JSON response.

 ## Common parameters
 The following parameters are included in every single request: